-You can save money by using recycled bricks instead of brand-new ones, especially if the bricks are supplied from within the community.
+You can save money using recycled bricks instead of brand-new ones, mainly if the bricks are supplied from within the community.
 This can lower the barrier to entry for people looking to renovate their homes.

 Attractiveness: The one-of-a-kind appearance of reclaimed bricks makes them an excellent choice for enhancing the aesthetic value of any building.
 They can provide warmth and cosiness to a room while improving more conventional construction methods.